konex5/pymdot11_doc/docs/content/mindfull/index.rst

 The surprise I got while looking closely to a *hamiltonian matrix product operator* form is that it span naturally the space of an *exact diagonalization* problem (quite logic indeed).
-Thus the  `pyfhmdot`_ library provides attempt for exact diagonalization as well.
+I would like to add a nice Lin tables to map mpo to the right block of purpose but it remains all theoretical at this point.

 Please find,